Catching Up With Angel Radcliffe

 “I think every entrepreneur has struggled with confidence in their business at some point.
 I have struggled with the confidence and courage to keep going when revenues are down.
 As an entrepreneur, there is no steady income, so you have to be prepared for the downtimes in your business and it’s hard to stay motivated.

-Understood.
-So how do you get through those periods of doubt?
+How do you get through those periods of doubt?

 “I overcome those periods by the positive feedback from my clients, knowing this isn’t the end and also taking time to give back to the community when business is slow.”